-- Median– The single mean value for your data’s central tendency is calculated by finding the sum of all values (Ʃx) and dividing it by the number of values (n).
+- Mean – The arithmetic mean value for your data’s central tendency is calculated by finding the sum of all values (Ʃx) and dividing it by the number of values (n).

 Variability helps you describe how the values in your dataset are spread out.
 There are several ways you can calculate variability.

-- Range– This help illustrates the difference between the lowest and highest scores in your data set.
+- Statistical range of data – This help illustrates the difference between the lowest and highest scores in your data set.